Private Schools in Washington DC

 DCSchools.com lists 91 private schools across the District of Columbia — 51 independent (non-religious) schools, 34 parochial schools, 3 Catholic schools, and 3 Episcopal schools.

-Do DC private schools participate in the My School DC lottery?
+Do DC private schools participate in the DC school lottery?+

-No. The My School DC lottery is for DCPS public schools and public charter schools only.
+No. The DC school lottery is for DCPS public schools and public charter schools only.
 Private schools have their own application processes, deadlines, and admissions criteria.
 Contact each private school directly to apply.

 Most private schools in DC open applications in September or October for the following school year, with deadlines in December or January.
 Priority deadlines for need-based financial aid often fall earlier than general admission deadlines.